microsoft/FluidFramework/docs/content/docs/recipes/collaborative-text-area.md

     {{< callout note >}}

-    If you receive a compilation error related to a "buffer" package, then you may need to install an additional dependency to make this demo compatible with Webpack 5.
+    If you receive a compilation error related to a "buffer" package, then you need to install an additional dependency to make this demo compatible with Webpack 5.
 Run `npm install -D buffer` and try again.
 This will be resolved in a future release of Fluid Framework.

     {{< /callout >}}